 What is “Clean” Skincare?

 While clean skincare is not officially defined, clean skincare is generally considered to be made without toxic, harmful, and irritating ingredients.
 The Versed product line is made without over 1,300 toxins, added colors, or fragrances.
-Target’s product qualifications for their clean beauty category include being formulated without Phthalates, Propyl-paraben & Butyl-paraben and Sodium Laureth Sulfate (SLES) and other ingredients you don’t want in your skincare.
+The Versed brand meets Target’s product qualifications for its clean beauty category which includes being formulated without Phthalates, Propyl-paraben & Butyl-paraben and Sodium Laureth Sulfate (SLES) and other ingredients you don’t want in your skincare.
 It’s great to see that Versed products meet these qualifications and that are also vegan and cruelty-free.
 Even the product packaging is produced from low-waste materials.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.